AHAKrishnaraj/heart-bangalore-kata-2023/ADRs/ADR-012-gateway.md

 **Cons**: May require more extensive customization, limited support for microservices-specific features.

 ## Decision Rationale
 Krakend was chosen because it aligns with our project requirements for efficiently managing microservices-based APIs.
 Its microservices integration, middleware support, and developer-friendly configuration make it a strong choice for our API gateway needs.
 While alternatives were considered, Krakend's feature set and community support make it a well-suited solution for our application.
+Also On the hardware side, KrakenD is very light and consumes very low resources.
+For instance, the consumption pattern of the baseline (we will see this definition below) is around 100-200MB of RAM and can work on production with 0.5 vCPU.
+This baseline can process thousands of requests per second.

 ## References
 Krakend API Gateway